jnear/cs3020-compiler-construction/lectures/optimization.md

 into two (or more).
 This is totally counterintuitive!
 But if the loop body touches two regions of memory, splitting it into two loops can actually result in *better* performance, due to locality.

-To maximize pipelining, we want to minimize jumps.
-We actually did some of this in two ways.
-First, there was a challenge assignment that removes trivial jumps resulting from conditionals.
-Second, we designed `explicate-control-pred` to do some constant propagation and code hoisting!
-Recall that:

-    (if #f b1 b2)
-    ⇓
-    b1

-And (effectively):

-    (if (if e1
-            e2
-            e3)
-        e4
-        e5)
-    ⇓
-    (if e1
-        (if e2
-            e4
-            e5)
-        (if e3
-            e4
-            e5))

-In both cases we did slightly better than the naive solution.
-For the second one, we could have done:

-    (let ([tmp (if e1
-                   e2
-                   e3)])
-      (if tmp
-          e4
-          e5))

-This would have resulted in the use of `set` and `movzbq` instructions, which we avoided by code hoisting.

 Doing a really good job of this kind of thing is *highly* dependent on architecture, and difficult to reason about.